jovian-explorer/oldgitt/README.md

 - 🌟 Working on radio observations of the solar corona using Mars Orbiter Mission (Mangalyaan).
 - 🛰️ Working as an Astrophysicist(R&D) at Armstrong Space, Australia.
 - 📡 Working on exoplanetary atmospheres and JWST.
-- 🪐 Working at Ahmedabad Space Science Gallery as a freelancer as well.
+- 🪐 Working at Ahmedabad Space Science Gallery as a freelancer.
 - 🚀 Looking to work on anything related to planetary sciences.
 - :cake: for you!!